anothergeorgecoldham/anothergeorgecoldham/README.md

 ![](https://img.shields.io/github/followers/anothergeorgecoldham?label=Follow&style=flat-square)
 ![Profile views](https://gpvc.arturio.dev/anothergeorgecoldham)
 ## ~$ whoami?
-:office: I am a Cloud Solution Architect Cyber Security working  at [Microsoft](https://www.microsoft.com)
+:office: I am a Cloud Solution Architect specializing in the Microsoft Security Platform at [Microsoft ANZ](https://www.microsoft.com).

-:family_man_woman_boy_boy: I am a Dad to two young boys and husband to the most patient woman in the world.
-I am a tech geek, and avid gamer.
-I love reading fantasy novels, camping, drinking whiskey and eating delicous food.
+:family_man_woman_boy_boy: A proud dad of two energetic boys and husband to an incredibly patient wife.
+I'm a tech enthusiast, avid gamer, fantasy novel reader, camper, whiskey lover, and food connoisseur.

-:yellow_heart: I am driven by the need to leave a positive change in the peoples lives around me, I feel **good** when I leave a room better than when I arrived (be it virtual or physical).
+:yellow_heart: My passion lies in making a positive impact on the lives of those around me.
+I strive to leave every space—virtual or physical—better than I found it.

-:headphones: Music is life.
+:headphones: Music fuels my creativity and keeps me grounded.

-:pray: I spent half my career as an educator teaching IT Networking, Administration and Security.
-The job was amazing and nourished my soul, I actively look for opportunities to continue to do this and frequently mentor my peers at work and friends.
+:pray: With half my career spent as an educator in IT Networking, Administration, and Security, I found immense joy in teaching and mentoring.
+I continue to seek opportunities to share knowledge, mentor peers, and inspire others.

-:performing_arts: I'm looking for opportunities to volunteer in environments that I can grow my skills and give back to the broader community.
-I have experience with governance of organisations at national level down to managing/organising volunteers and activities.
+:performing_arts: I’m eager to volunteer in environments where I can grow my skills while giving back to the community.
+My experience spans governance at a national level to organizing and managing volunteers and activities.

 >“Impossible is just a big word thrown around by small men who find it easier to live in the world they've been given than to explore the power they have to change it.
 Impossible is not a fact.
 It's an opinion.
 Impossible is not a declaration.
 It's a dare.
 Impossible is potential.
 Impossible is temporary. **Impossible is nothing.**”
 >